evanovar/RobloxAccountManager/README.md

 ## Security Notes

 - Accounts are stored locally in `saved_accounts.json`
-- Cookies are stored in plain text (consider encrypting for production use)
+- Cookies are stored in plain text
 - Temporary browser profiles are automatically cleaned up
 - No data is sent to external servers